three14consulting/three14consulting/README.md

 * Natural Language Processing (NLP) utilising Keras/TensorFlow libraries (Example of AI Deep Learning) (Python)

 ## ✨ Highlights
-Please see a sample of projects highlighting specific skills.
+Please see a sample of projects highlighting specific skills and knowledge.
 In parenthesis is the language used.
 ### Artificial Intelligence
 #### Deep Computer Vision
 - [Classification of 10 Image Classes on Imbalanced Dataset (Example of Convolution Neural Networks and Transfer Learning)](https://github.com/three14consulting/Python/blob/main/DeepComputerVision/) (Python)